bandohq/bandohq-app/README.md

-# Widget POC (Proof of Concept)
+# Bando Dapp | Buy anything from your wallet.

 This project is a Proof of Concept created to demonstrate and test the integration of the widget developed by [Bando](https://github.com/bandohq/widget).
 It is built with React and uses Vite as the build tool.

 ## Main Features

-- Fully functional integration of the Bando widget.
+- Fully functional Dapp integration of the Bando widget.
 - Lightweight and fast development environment powered by Vite.
-- Enables quick testing and demoing of the widget.

 ## Requirements